Animals on Campus

 With the exception of service animals, police K9s, and fish; pets and animals shall

 not be brought onto campus property.
-This includes campus buildings, parking lots,

-individual with a disability, including a physical, sensory, psychiatric, intellectual,
+of an individual with a disability, including a physical, sensory, psychiatric, intellectual,

 or other mental disability.
 Only a dog or a miniature horse can qualify as a service

 animal under Title II and Title III of the ADA.
-The type of work or task a service

-animal performs must be directly related to the handler’s disability to be a service
+The type of work or task a service animal performs must be directly related to the

-animal.
-A service animal must be trained to take a specific action when needed to
+handler’s disability to be a service animal.
+A service animal must be trained to

-assist the person with a disability.
+take action when needed to assist the person with a disability.
 Examples include:

 - Assisting individuals who are blind or have low vision with navigation and other tasks